 - Keep them on one’s prayer list.

-- Have them join in with or lead the meetings when talking to missionaries.
+- Have them join the minister when skyping missionaries.

 - Encourage them to do some training (e.g. missions internship at Bible College)